 And don’t forget to add the “Purchase” button if you take payments for each course separately.

-But still, if you offer a lot of materials within one lesson (video, quiz, task after the lesson, and send feedback, for example), think about adding a Lesson Screen.
+Still, if you offer a lot of materials within one lesson (e.g., video, quiz, task for after the lesson, feedback, etc.), think about adding a Lesson Screen.

-It’s also a great idea to add the “Next lesson” button which saves users time.
+It’s also a great idea to add a “Next lesson” button which can save users time.

 # 5: Teacher Profile 🙌